deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 ---
 In my previous [post](https://connormcgarr.github.io/browser1/) on exploiting Internet Explorer, we achieved code execution by faking a `vftable` and overwriting the function pointer with our ROP chain.
 This method is not possible in ChakraCore, or Edge, because of CFG.

 CFG is an exploit mitigation that validates any indirect function calls.
-Any function call that performs `call qword ptr [reg]` would be considered an indirect function call, because there is now way for the program to know what RAX is pointing to when the call happens, so if an attacker was able to overwrite the pointer being called, they obviously can redirect execution anywhere in memory they control.
+Any function call that performs `call qword ptr [reg]` would be considered an indirect function call, because there is no way for the program to know what RAX is pointing to when the call happens, so if an attacker was able to overwrite the pointer being called, they obviously can redirect execution anywhere in memory they control.
 This exact scenario is what we accomplished with our Internet Explorer vulnerability, but that is no longer possible.

 With CFG enabled, anytime one of these indirect function calls is executed, we can now actually check to ensure that the function wasn't overwritten with a nefarious address, controlled by an attacker.
 I won't go into more detail, as I have already written about control-flow integrity on Windows [before](https://connormcgarr.github.io/examining-xfg/), but CFG basically means that we can't overwrite a function pointer to gain code execution.
 So how do we go about this?